 Dr. Alvina Mehinto

-Alvina Mehinto is a molecular toxicologist specializing in the environmental impact of natural and man-made contaminants on aquatic organisms especially fish.
 She received her B.S. in marine biology from the University of Portsmouth in 2005 and Ph.D. in biological sciences from the University of Exeter in 2010.
-Dr. Mehinto joined SCCWRP in February 2013.
-Her present work focuses on the development of molecular indicators of exposure and effects for ecologically relevant species.
+She joined SCCWRP in February 2013.

-Principal scientist, Southern California Coastal Water Research Project.
-Costa Mesa, CA. 2019-present
+Principal Scientist, Southern California Coastal Water Research Project.
+Costa Mesa, CA. 2019-2020

 Scientist, Southern California Coastal Water Research Project.
 Costa Mesa, CA. 2013-2016